jawg/docker-nginx-spa/README.md

 ## Additional features

+- Run your server on a differrent port with the environment `NGINX_LISTEN_ADDRESS`
 - gzip on selected mime types
 - no-cache on html files
 - 24h of expiry for images